MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 Materialize searches for documentation in the following locations, in order:

-1. For the key schema, a [`KEY DOC ON TYPE` option](#doc-on-option-syntax) naming the sink's underlying relation.
-For the value schema, a [`VALUE DOC ON TYPE` option](#doc-on-option-syntax) naming the sink's underlying relation.
+1. For the key schema, a [`KEY DOC ON TYPE` option](#doc-on-option-syntax) naming the sink's upstream relation.
+For the value schema, a [`VALUE DOC ON TYPE` option](#doc-on-option-syntax) naming the sink's upstream relation.
-2. A [comment](/sql/comment-on) on the sink's underlying relation.
+2. A [comment](/sql/comment-on) on the sink's upstream relation.

 For record types within the container record type, Materialize searches for documentation in the following locations, in order: